straw-hat-team/adr/src/adrs/4615273139/README.md

 - `List[Plural Resource Name]Of[Parent Resource Name]`
 - `Get[Singular Resource Name]Of[Parent Resource Name]`

-The problem with that is that it is not possible since you could have multiple fields that return the same type, and the focus should be on the field, not the return type.
+The problem is that it is impossible since you could have multiple fields that return the same type, and the focus should be on the field, not the return type.

-Likewise, using List or Get is not as relevant as the field name to identity what the resolver is about.
+Likewise, List or Get is less relevant than the field name to identify the resolver's purpose.

 ## Resolution